d-stephenson/d-stephenson.github.io/_posts/2020-05-15-journal-nine-dat601.md

 Join operators are used to retrieve data from tables within a database.
 Join operators are considered as an easy way to read and understand the appropriate data and used an efficient way to for retrieving that data.<br>

-Joins can be used instead of subqueries and there are several advantages of join tables which include:
+Joins can be used instead of sub-queries and there are several advantages of join tables which include:

 -	Execute faster, performance may not always be noticeable by the user
 -	Multiple join types that can used to define the output